 (4) 24-hour Novel Coronavirus Healthline and Customer Care helpdesk

-Bupa members can call our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time to ask qualified nurses for health information related to COVID-19.
-This team of experts can provide assistance and health advice.
+The stresses of daily life combined with the impact of the pandemic have created a growing demand for mental health and wellbeing services.
+Bupa members can now access free mental health support by calling our special 24-hour Novel Coronavirus Healthline (2517 5358) at any time.
+A team of experts can also provide health information related to COVID-19, as well as assistance and health advice.
 At the same time, Bupa's 24-hour Customer Care helpdesk is always available to answer customer enquiries about insurance policies and claims.

 * Terms and conditions apply.

 ^ Side effects are adverse events after vaccination as defined by the World Health Organisation.
 They can include any abnormal sign, symptom or disease but not infection with COVID-19.